juna-2017/ReadMe-generator/utils/testerReadMe/test1.md

   ## License
-   This repo is licensed by MIT.
+   This repo is licensed by ISC.

   ## Contribution